The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 The explicit requirement for formative evaluations during the design process goes beyond the requirements of IEC 62366-1.
 The FDA expects you to document these activities and summarize them in your submission.

-2.4.2 Methods of formative evaluation
+2.4.2 Methods of Formative Evaluation

 The FDA mentions two main methods: